Bell Brothers was the second largest producer of pig iron in the North of England.

-By 1869 Thomas Vaughan & Co was the largest manufacturer of pig iron in the world.
+Thomas Vaughan & Co was the largest manufacturer of pig iron in the world by 1869.

-In 1869 T Vaughan & Co opened two new furnaces which could each produce 400 tons of pig iron per week.
-In 1871 there were 16 blast furnaces.
+T Vaughan & Co opened two new furnaces in 1869 which could each produce 400 tons of pig iron per week.
+There were 16 blast furnaces by 1871.

-In 1871 700 blast-furnacemen went on strike, demanding an increase in pay.
+700 blast-furnace workers went on strike in 1871, demanding an increase in pay.
 All of the strikers were dismissed.

 George Neesham, the general manager, was brought in as a junior partner to reflect his long service to the firm.

-In 1876 the loss-making business entered administration.
+The loss-making business entered into administration in 1876.
 The gross liabilities of the firm amounted to over £1 million.

-In 1879 eight furnaces of the South Bank Iron Works were acquired by Bolckow Vaughan & Co for £125,000.
+Eight furnaces of the South Bank Iron Works were acquired by Bolckow Vaughan & Co for £125,000 in 1879.

 Bolckow Vaughan was the largest manufacturer of pig iron and steel in the world.